 All of that to say, Wiltshire is lovely.
 I feel at home here.

-Until I moved here, I didn’t even realise thatched cottages were still a thing.
-In my ignorance, I thought the skill of thatching was a dying trade and so the thatched cottage was a very rare breed.
+Until I moved here, I didn’t even realise thatched cottages were still such a common thing.
+In my ignorance, I thought the skill of thatching was a dying trade and so the thatched cottage was also very rare breed.
 And while I wouldn’t say it’s common to have a thatched roof in these parts, you won’t have to go far to find the work of a thatcher.
 And not just homes…pubs, post offices and other places, too.

 The roofs themselves are a thing a beauty.
 Being a technique and a craft rather than an exact science, no two roofs are quite the same.
 Some are very plain, some have slight embellishments and patterns.
 Some fall in a straight line, some curve around porches and doorways.
 They all have a straight-from-a-story-book, fairy-tale charm about them.

 And then, some of these heritage properties have a little something else.
 If you look up and keep looking, you might spot a pheasant, or a couple of hares or even a deer.
 Not real ones, but ones made of straw.
 Known as straw finials, this is the modern version of a tradition that goes back centuries.

 Traditionally, straw dollies and creations were placed on haystacks to indicate ownership and to ward off poor luck and evil spirits.
 The straw finials of today are a product of creativity rather than superstition, but its lovely to see tradition and creativity coming together.
 Giving a heritage craft a modern appeal.